Skip to content

 There can't be any flukes or the whole machine is compromised and margins decrease.
 Follow this guide to monitor profits and grow your restaurant locations.

-Here is a set of guidelines you can follow to make sure that every restaurant under a restaurant group is controlled in a way that improves its chances of success.
+Here are guidelines you can follow to ensure that every restaurant in a restaurant group is controlled to improve its chances of success.

 1. Chart of Accounts